 - Does having 2 routers increase Internet speed?

-- Why is my WiFi speed half of Ethernet?
+- Why is my internet so slow even with Ethernet?

 - Should I turn off WiFi when using Ethernet?